Home » SSDI & Veterans » SSDI for 100% Disabled Vets

 - You qualify for Social Security’s Wounded Warrior program by developing a disability while on active military service on or after October 1, 2001.

 The SSA usually receives automatic notification of a veteran who falls into one of these two categories, but not always.
-You can tell the SSDI you are 100 percent P&T or a Wounded Warrior veteran to get your claim fast-tracked.
-You will need to attach your VA notification letter to your request.
+Tell the SSA you are 100 percent P&T or a Wounded Warrior veteran to get your SSDI claim fast-tracked.
+You must attach your VA notification letter to your request.

 What SSDI Benefits Are Available to Veterans?

-The U.S. government has several benefits programs for veterans, including the following:
+The U.S. government has several benefits programs for veterans:

 - Retirement benefits: Your SSA benefits are not reduced by your military pension.
 You get the full amount of both.